-Hosts file is an important system file which maps the host/site names with it’s IP addresses.
-Basically it translates the host name to IP and IP to host name.
-In other Words the hosts file is similar to using a phone book to find the matching phone number of a specific person’s name.
-Hosts file is a plain text file without any file extension.
-On Windows computer We can edit hosts file on Windows 10 For custom domain redirects, block websites, or remove malicious entries set by malware.
-It functions like a local copy of a DNS server.
+On Windows 10 Host file is an important system file that maps the host/site names with its IP addresses.
+Basically, it translates the hostname to IP and IP to the hostname.
+In other words, the host file is similar to using a phone book to find the matching phone number of a specific person’s name.
+The host file is a plain text file without any file extension.
+On Windows computers, We can edit the host files on Windows 10 For custom domain redirects, block websites, or remove malicious entries set by malware.
+It functions as a local copy of a DNS server.

 Edit hosts File on Windows 10

-While Domain Name System – or DNS – is mostly used for this function (being a centralized and half-automatically managed name resolution system), the HOSTS file can be used as a local name resolution mechanism, and when used in conjunction with other name resolution mechanisms such as DNS, the HOSTS file takes precedence over them.
+While Domain Name System or DNS is mostly used for this function (being a centralized and half-automatically managed name resolution system), the HOSTS file can be used as a local name resolution mechanism, and when used in conjunction with other name resolution mechanisms such as DNS, the HOSTS file takes precedence over them.
 In short, your host file is a form of DNS.
 Your computer actually looks for your host file before hitting the internet and finding the site you’re searching.

 Location of the Hosts File